✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 The 4 Use Cases That Justify It on Day 1 #

-1. Accessibility audits — "Make this modal dialog accessible" triggers specific, expert-vetted patterns
+Accessibility audits "Make this modal dialog accessible using Modern Web Guidance" Expert-vetted ARIA patterns

-2. Performance optimization — "Optimize this image loading" applies modern best practices automatically
+Performance optimization "Optimize this image loading per Baseline 2026" Modern best practices applied

-3. Security hardening — "Secure this form submission" follows current security guidelines
+Security hardening "Secure this form submission following current guidelines" Current security guidelines

-4. Progressive enhancement — "Make this work without JavaScript" applies Baseline-compatible patterns
+Progressive enhancement "Make this work without JavaScript per Baseline" Baseline-compatible patterns

 Why This Beats Hand-Rolled .cursorrules #

 For 80% of teams, Modern Web Guidance replaces the need to maintain custom .cursorrules files.
-The Chrome team maintains these skills against evolving standards — your rules stay current without manual updates.
-The 20% who still need custom rules are those with specific brand constraints, unusual tech stacks, or proprietary patterns.
+The Chrome team maintains these skills against evolving standards — my rules stay current without manual updates.
+I only need custom rules for specific brand constraints, unusual tech stacks, or proprietary patterns.

 Action 7: Start a Gemini Spark Account and Compare to Your Current Personal Agent #

-Gemini Spark is Google's 24/7 personal AI agent — a consumer-facing test of the Antigravity harness that tells you where Google's agent stack is actually good now.
-Compare it head-to-head with your Hermes, OpenClaw, or Agent Zero setup over a week.
+Gemini Spark is Google's 24/7 personal AI agent — a consumer-facing test of the Antigravity harness that tells me where Google's agent stack is actually good now.
+I compare it head-to-head with my Hermes, OpenClaw, or Agent Zero setup over a week.

 What Spark Actually Is #